-Halitosis, or bad breath can impact on your social and professional life.
+Halitosis, or bad breath, can impact on your social and professional life.

 If your bad breath is severe or constant, it can affect your daily relationships and impact negatively on your self-esteem.
 Good oral hygiene habits and lifestyle changes can improve bad breath.
-In some cases, you may need to visit your Vancouver dentists or GP to understand what is causing your bad breath and address any health concerns.
+In some cases, you may need to visit your Vancouver dentist or GP to understand what is causing your bad breath and address any health concerns.
 It may be a sign of an underlying health issue.

 It’s pretty simple to pick up on the symptoms.
 You may notice that your breath isn’t quite right, or you may be alerted to the smell by a friend or colleague.

 Some symptoms can be more severe than just an off smell.
-Your bad breath may hang around for a few weeks, your gums may be sore, bleeding or swollen, you may have toothache, or if you have dentures, you may be having problems with them.
+Your bad breath may hang around for a few weeks, your gums may be sore, bleeding, or swollen, you may have a toothache, or if you have dentures, you may be having problems with them.
 In all of these cases, it’s important to book an appointment with your dentist to discuss your concerns and look at treatment options.